Introduction

 Because most nutrients in caecotrophs, rabbits absorb through the wall of the small intestine.
 So, do not return to the caecum.
 However, carbohydrates, of which natural sugar is one, fed to rabbits, will pass through the caecum.
 Causing the wrong bacteria to take over, stopping the normal function of the gut, and the rabbit eating.
 Hence, without urgent veterinary help, your bunny will suffer and die.

-why Feed rabbits a natural diet
+Feeding pet rabbits a natural diet

 So, a wild rabbit’s diet is boringly uncomplicated, but precisely what it needs for a healthy life.
 Hence, they could live for around ten years on that essential diet.
 However, a wild rabbit’s average lifespan is only three years, mainly because of disease and its predators.
 Now, we have given the wild European rabbits just what they need to have a long, healthy life.
 Waved the magic wand of selective breeding to alter their appearance, and hey presto, we have our pet rabbits.

-feeding rabbits – the recommended diet
+feeding pet rabbits – the recommended rabbit diet

 Unfortunately, feeding our bunnies the diet of their wild ancestors is totally impractical.
 However, the recommended diet of hay and water with a small handful of leafy greens and a few nuggets daily.
 Is correct, even if it appears to be vague.
 But rabbits, like humans, are individuals and their diets need balancing separately.
 So let’s explore feeding rabbits in a little more depth.